 Job-related illnesses and injuries may take months or even years to show symptoms, while it's not always simple to determine whether an injury is indeed work-related.
 If you have suffered an injury or illness and believe it may be work-related, make sure you get immediate medical attention.
-Then, contact an experienced attorney and have your claim reviewed for free.
+Then, contact an experienced attorney and have a free initial review of your claim.